FlagrantGarden/leanpub-factions/manuscript/m1-companies-and-captains.md

 Short-Ranged (-1)
 : Groups with an MI profile only.
-Reduce range by half.
+Reduce Range by half.

 Stealthy (3)
 : Enemies cannot Shoot this Group.
 This Group does not block line of sight except for Groups in melee.

 Summoner (3)
-: This Group may attempt to activate on 6+ to raise an undeployed Group within 12” (and no closer than 6” to an enemy).
+: This Group may attempt to activate on 6+ to summon an undeployed Group within 12” (and no closer than 6” to an enemy).
 The summoned Group may attempt to activate this turn.

 Terrifying (2)
 : When Attacked by this Group, enemies must reroll their highest die when Testing Resilience.

 Throwers (1)
+: Groups without an MI profile only.
-: If this Group does not already have a MI profile, add one at 6+ / 5+ / 6”.
+Add an MI profile at 6+ / 5+ / 6”.

 Unerring (3)
-: Once each turn, may reroll any dice on a single to-hit roll.
+: Once each turn, may reroll any dice that miss when rolling to hit.

 Unfeeling (0)
 : Automatically pass when Testing Resilience but round up hits inflicted against this Group.